Louisiana Flood: Food stamps, FEMA, New Orleans aid

 NOHSEP will continue to monitor and respond to resource requests from the affected areas where the City can assist.
 A total of 29 personnel from the New Orleans area are participating in these recovery efforts with additional personnel deploying daily.

 On August 15, 2016, Mayor Mitch Landrieu reactivated the NOLA Pay It Forward Fund in partnership with the Greater New Orleans Foundation for New Orleanians to contribute to early recovery efforts following major flooding that started last week in most of northern Louisiana and parts of southern Louisiana.
 Those interested in donating to the fund can go online to www.gnof.org/NOLApayitforward.
 Donors can also contact Allie Betts, donor relations manager at the Greater New Orleans Foundation, at 504-598-4663 This email address is being protected from spambots.
-You need JavaScript enabled to view it..">This email address is being protected from spambots.
 You need JavaScript enabled to view it..

 Mayor Landrieu launched the NOLA Pay it Forward Fund in May 2011 to contribute to recovery efforts following the Mississippi River flooding disaster.
 It was also activated in 2012 in the aftermath of Superstorm Sandy to support recovery efforts in the northeast and in May 2013 following catastrophic tornadoes in Oklahoma.